openstack/openstack-manuals/doc/config-reference/source/networking/networking_options_reference.rst

 The Modular Layer 2 (ml2) plug-in has two components: network types and mechanisms.
 You can configure these components separately.
+The ml2 plugin also allows administrators to perform a partial specification, where some options are specified explicitly in the configuration, and the remainder is allowed to be chosen automatically by the Compute service.

-This section describes these configuration options.
+This section describes the available configuration options.

 .. note::